Kaja Hanevold

-Kaja Hanevold (born 15 May 1980, in Asker) is a Norwegian former competitive figure skater who skates professionally.
+Kaja Hanevold (born 15 May 1980) is a Norwegian former competitive figure skater who skates professionally.
 She is a five-time Norwegian national champion and qualified to the free skate at three ISU Championships – 1996 Junior Worlds in Brisbane, Australia; 1999 Europeans in Prague, Czech Republic; and 2000 Europeans in Vienna, Austria.

 Hanevold retired from competitive figure skating following the 2001–2002 season.
 She has skated professionally on the Norwegian series of Dancing on Ice.